Mathematical study of degenerate boundary layers: A Large Scale Ocean Circulation Problem: Geometrical preliminaries

-In the case when the domain $\Omega$ is not convex in the $x$ direction, we will see that the asymptotic picture is much more complex, especially because the solution to the Sverdrup equation (\ref{sverdrup}) may be strongly singular.
+$ $ In the case when the domain $\Omega$ is not convex in the $x$ direction, we will see that the asymptotic picture is much more complex, especially because the solution $\psi^0$ to the Sverdrup equation (\ref{sverdrup}) is discontinuous as soon as $\bar \Gamma_E$ has more than two connected components (notice that if $\cos \theta$ has an isolated point of cancellation in the interior of $\bar\Gamma_E$, so that $\Gamma_E$ has two connected components but $\bar \Gamma_E$ is connected, then there is no discontinuity in $\psi^0$.)

+We therefore introduce the lines $\Sigma_{ij}$, across which the main order term will be discontinuous, which will give rise to boundary layer singularities: we set